Bonchurch: History

 Soon after the battle, a number of men from the French fleet which had retreated from the Solent after the Battle of the Solent landed on the coast near Bonchurch.
 The men were engaged in a military action by English soldiers whilst they were on a mission to collect fresh water on the island.
 A French senior officer, Chevalier D'Aux, was killed.
 His body was buried in Bonchurch, but was exhumed and taken back to France in 1548 after the war between England and France had ceased.

 In the late 1830s and onward, the hitherto rural Bonchurch was developed for private villas, following land acquisition and sale by the Reverend James White.
-White married Rosa Hill, heiress to Bonchurch Manor, and subsequently obtained a private local Act of Parliament to overturn parts of his father-in-law's will forbidding development and breakup of the estate.
+White married Rosa Hill, heiress to Bonchurch Manor, and subsequently obtained a private act of Parliament, White's Estate Act 1836 (6 & 7 Will.
+4. c.
+13 Pr.), to overturn parts of his father-in-law's will forbidding development and breakup of the estate.
 In the mid to late 19th Century, Bonchurch developed into a fashionable centre for writers and artists.
 Celebrated Victorians such as Charles Dickens, Thomas Carlyle, and Thomas Babington Macaulay, 1st Baron Macaulay came here and stayed in large villas that they rented, often for the season.

 The Swinburne family residence East Dene is on the Shute running down to the Old Church; Admiral and Lady Swinburne's son, the poet Algernon Charles Swinburne spent part of his boyhood in Bonchurch, at East Dene, and was buried in 1909 at the Parish New Church, his grave being the subject of a poem by Thomas Hardy.
 His funeral, attended by crowds of people, aroused controversy as Algernon Swinburne was an atheist and his friends attempted to disrupt the funeral believing it should have no religious content.

 In 1931 the civil parish had a population of 502.
 On 1 April 1933 the parish was abolished and merged with Ventnor, part also went to form Sandown Shanklin.